Professor Paula Griffiths BSc, PhD

 Recent collaborative research

-- Module leader PSB403 Experimental Design and Analysis B1
+- Module leader PSA604 Study Skills Research Design and Data Description

 - Royal Society International joint project award with Dr. Balakrishna, NIN, India (2009-2011)